odoo/documentation/content/applications/productivity/studio/pdf_reports.rst

 .. tip::
    You can change the :guilabel:`Paper format` on individual reports.
-Open the app containing the report, then :menuselection:`Toggle Studio --> Reports --> Select or Create a report --> Report --> Select a Paper format`.
+Open the app containing the report, then go to :menuselection:`Studio --> Reports --> Select or Create a report --> Report --> Select a Paper format`.

 .. image:: pdf_reports/default-layout.png
-   :align: center
    :alt: Configuration pop-up window for the default layout of PDF reports

 .. _studio/pdf-reports/header-footer: